Today I want to show you the best writing tools I use to develop everything I publish, both in Content Fiesta as well as for my other clients.

 I still love Evernote for saving the highlights of my book, as I explained in my becoming a better writer article, and some research.
 It’s also a good alternative to the standard note app from Windows or Apple.

-All in all, Evernote is a great second option for any writer who wants a robust writing app.
+All in all, Evernote is a great second option for any writer who wants a robust piece of software for all writers alike.

 Price: Free with premium plans.
 Starts at $7.99 per month.